-Do you find in-race trading quite overwhelming?
+Do you find pre-race trading quite overwhelming?
 Are you finding it difficult to keep up with the pace that trading during races gives?

 If your answer is yes, it is understandable.

 Every expert you see today had the same feeling in their earlier days.

 Do you know that you could trade even before the race begins?
 If that is new to you, it is also understandable.

 Traders call it the pre-race trading strategy.

 Several traders don’t pay attention to the market moves before the race begins.
 While some may know, they never think it is of any use.

 If you fall in that category, you should know that a whole strategy revolves around trading before the race.